dnidever/synspec/docs/install.rst

 Important packages
 ==================
-`synspec` is a package to run the `Synspec <http://tlusty.oca.eu/Synspec49/synspec.html>`_ synthesis software by Ivan Hubeny and Thierry Lanz from Carlos Allende-Prieto's `synple <https://github.com/callendeprieto/synple>`_ package.
+`synspec` is a package to run the `Synspec <http://tlusty.oca.eu/Synspec49/synspec.html>`_ synthesis software by Ivan Hubeny and Thierry Lanz from Carlos Allende Prieto's `synple <https://github.com/callendeprieto/synple>`_ package.
 There is also a Python wrapper/driver based on the ``synple`` package and some code from Jon Holtzman in the in the `APOGEE package <https://github.com/sdss/apogee>`_.